rustadot/recurrency/e2e/README.md

 1. Avoid using anonymous arrow functions for test blocks (`describe`, `it`, `before`, etc).
 Though technically legal, it's discouraged in Mocha.
 See [here](https://mochajs.org/#arrow-functions) for details.
 2. Avoid using the standard Substrate dev accounts ('//Alice', '//Bob', etc) for running tests.
-It causes interference when multiple test suites are running in parallel, or against the same Frequency chain.
+It causes interference when multiple test suites are running in parallel, or against the same Recurrency chain.
 Instead, create a new account & MSA for each test and fund it from one of the well-known dev accounts.
 There are helper functions to assist in this, like so:
 ```
 /* In suite initialization */